-There is at least some good news from Chile regarding the controversial 15-18 January 2018 visit of Pope Francis to that country.
-According to Francisco En Chile, two Jeep Wrangler popemobiles built in the U.S. in 2015 were shipped to Santiago to be used by the pontiff (as well as a Toyota pickup truck version, brought from nearby Bolivia to the northern city of Iquique.)
+There was at least some good news from Chile regarding the controversial 15-18 January 2018 visit of Pope Francis to that country.
+According to the trip's website, two Jeep Wrangler popemobiles built in the U.S. in 2015 were shipped to Santiago to be used by the pontiff (as well as a Toyota pickup truck version, brought from nearby Bolivia to the northern city of Iquique.)

 No word on whether the return to the Wrangler was due to the injury sustained in the new Chevy in Colombia (below) or a gesture toward sustainability by re-using vehicles.
 But it was revealed that Francis did not want to re-use the popemobile built in Chile in 1987, now in a museum.
 That vehicle is fully glass enclosed and armored, rather than open and accessible like the Wrangler.
 It also does not have UV protective glass, now felt to be necessary for a summer visit.